Rei II: Plot

 Shinji Ikari, the pilot of the giant mecha Evangelion, is attacked and damaged by Ramiel, the fifth of a series of enemies known as Angels.
 His Evangelion Unit-01 is recovered and Shinji is rescued and hospitalized.
 The Angel then settles over the headquarters of the special agency Nerv and began to drill the land to reach it, destroying every enemy that approaches with a particle cannon.
 While Shinji is recovering, Nerv's Major, Misato Katsuragi, comes up with a plan named Operation Yashima: to destroy Ramiel with a positron beam rifle, fired from outside Ramiel's attack zone.
-For the plan, the rifle must be able to withstand a high amount of electric energy, and is determined that it needs power from the whole Japan.
+For the plan, the rifle must be able to withstand a high amount of electric energy, and is determined that it needs power from the whole of Japan.

 While the countdown for the shooting is starting, Ramiel starts to charge to attack the Evangelion and shoots toward it, simultaneously with the Evangelion's rifle's shot, resulting in the collision of the two beams and the shots miss.
 Ramiel charges up for a second attack, which it can fire at Shinji before he can prepare his positron rifle for a second shot.
 Rei Ayanami in Evangelion Unit-00 steps in and shields Unit-01 from Ramiel's beam, but both the shield and Unit-00 sustain severe damage in the process.
 Shinji fires his second shot, which pierces the Angel and kills it, stopping the drill.
 Shinji force ejects Unit-00's cockpit and opens the hatch.
 Rei is unharmed and unfazed.
 Shinji cries and Rei says she doesn't know what to feel; Shinji advises her to smile, and Rei smiles.